Meet Taline Forsberg, Vice President, Digital Projects and Services, Sandvik Coromant

 Are we building homes for people that don’t exist, how is it affecting the economy and what will be the impact Europe’s real estate market?

-In this episode we will talk with Warwick Kendricks who is CEO at Aurora Construction Consultancy and a chartered member of Royal Institution of Chartered Surveyors.
-He will talk about the real estate crisis no one is talking about, why we are building apartments that no one can afford and why the era of urbanization in Europe is over
+In this episode, we hear Warwick Kendricks, CEO at Aurora Construction Consultancy and a chartered member of Royal Institution of Chartered Surveyors, on the crisis no one is talking about - why we are building apartments that no one can afford and why the era of urbanization in Europe is over.